ceebecee/ClipScape-App/README.md

 > Costs are billed directly to your OpenRouter account based on usage and the models you choose.
 Analysis and tagging run once per video; chat costs depend on how much you use it and how large a context you send.
 The settings screen shows an icon ($) next to cost-affecting options and also shows live per-million-token prices next to each model.
 Once processed, each video will also show how much it cost to run through the analysis and tagging steps.

-### Choosing models (optional)
+### Choosing models

 The **Content Analysis** tab has three model pickers, each filtered to models capable of the task:

-- **Video Analysis (multimodal)** — must be vision- and tool-use-capable; used for the per-video content analysis.
+- **Video Analysis (multimodal)**: must be vision and tool-use-capable; used for the per-video content analysis.
-- **Auto-tagging** — text-only, tool-use-capable; a cheaper/faster model usually works well here.
+- **Auto-tagging**: text-only, tool-use-capable; a cheaper/faster model usually works well here.
-- **RAG Chat** — tool-use-capable; powers the chat assistant.
+- **RAG Chat**: tool-use-capable; powers the chat assistant.

 By default each picker shows a curated shortlist.
 Flip the **Advanced** toggle to browse the full live OpenRouter catalogue, and use **Refresh** to re-fetch the latest list and prices.
 A separate **Enhanced Analysis** tab lets you configure a higher-fidelity model and frame settings for re-running a single video on demand.

 ## 3. Add a source folder

-Clipscape doesn't move or copy your videos — it indexes them in place.
+Clipscape doesn't move or copy your videos.
+It reads them and extracts individual frames and voice transcription and stores those in it's own folder.

 1. In the left sidebar, click **Add Folders** and pick a directory containing videos (or **Add Video** to pick individual files).
 2. Clipscape previews the folder, warns about any overlap with folders you've already added, then recursively scans for supported files (`.mp4`, `.avi`, `.mkv`, `.mov`, `.wmv`) and adds them to your library.
 3. Duplicate files (same path, or identical content at a different path) are skipped automatically.

-The grid in the middle of the window populates with cards — one per video — as soon as the scan finishes.
-By default Clipscape also re-scans your source folders for new files automatically.
+The grid in the middle of the window populates with cards, one per video, as soon as the scan finishes.

 ## 4. Let the pipeline process your videos